ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 ## 1. Overview

 The Reward Vault is a crucial component of the Exocore ecosystem, designed to securely custody reward tokens distributed by the Exocore chain.
 It supports permissionless reward token deposits on behalf of AVS (Actively Validated Service) providers and allows stakers to claim their rewards after verification by the Exocore chain.
+The Reward Vault is managed by the Gateway contract, which acts as an intermediary for all operations.

 ## 2. Design Principles